ec-jrc/eucropmap/README.md

 ### Sentinel-1

 ### LUCAS

-Creation of validation point
+`CreateLUCAS2018validationPoints.R` : Creation of LUCAS validation point

 ## Accuracy

-Validation from the LUCAS data
+`ValidationClassifLucasPoints.R` Validation from the LUCAS data (computing of FSCORE at the country level)

 Validation by comparing with farm declaration